Laumania/RobloxPlayerNotifier/README.md

 **NOTE: This is a Windows only application**

 ## Add your favorite Roblox players
-To replace the default Roblox players in the app you need to open the file 'RobloxPlayerNotifierApp.exe.config'.
+To replace the default Roblox players in the app you need to open the file `RobloxPlayerNotifierApp.exe.config`.

 In there you will find this line:
 ```xml